annaesvensson/yellow-install/readme.md

 ## Settings

-The following settings will be initialised in file `system/extensions/yellow-system.ini`:
+The following system settings will be modified during the installation:

 `Sitename` = name of the website
 `Author` = name of the webmaster